Some Thoughts About Thinking

 —James Allen, As a Man Thinketh / RAC

-“The greatest discovery is that any human being can completely change his life by simply changing his thoughts, his attitudes and his actions.”
+“The greatest discovery is that any human being can completely change his life by simply changing his thoughts, his attitudes and his actions.” (it is thoughts, attitudes and actions that shape who we become)

 —RAC

-“And do not be conformed to this world, but be “ye” transformed by the renewing of your mind, so that you may approve what the will of God is, that which is good and pleasing and perfect.
+“And do not be conformed to this world, but be “ye” transformed by the renewing of your mind, so that you may approve what the will of God is, that which is good and pleasing and perfect.”

 (Romans 12:2; “ye” from KJV)